AGM trading and operations update 2019

 SOCO recently announced two changes to the SOCO Board.
 Ambassador António Monteiro, non-executive director, will retire from the Board of SOCO at the conclusion of the Company’s AGM.
 Marianne Daryabegui has been appointed as an Independent non-executive director with effect from 15 March 2019 and will also serve as a member of the Audit and Risk Committee, the Remuneration Committee and the Nominations Committee.

 SOCO’s Board is continuing to seek and evaluate M&A opportunities in line with strict strategic, financial and operational criteria.

 Jann Brown, Managing Director and Chief Financial Officer

 NOTES TO EDITORS

 SOCO is an international oil and gas exploration and production company, headquartered in London and traded on the London Stock Exchange.
-The Company has field development and production interests in Vietnam and exploration and appraisal interests in the Republic of Congo (Brazzaville) and Angola.
+The Company has a vision and strategy to become a full cycle and growth orientated E&P company of scale.